jingzbu/BiNetflowToSIGs/README.md

 BiNetflowToSIGs
 ======

-BiNetflowToSIGs is short for converting BiNetflow file To Social Interaction Graphs.
+BiNetflowToSIGs is short for converting BiNetflow file To Social Interaction Graphs file.

 Usage